yoshemitzu/reddit_savedlink_getter/README.md

 A simple script for getting more than 1,000 saved submissions/comments from an account on Reddit.

 This script requires the time module (built-in) and the PRAW module (pip install praw).

+It also requires my custom html library for making a document.